tombennet/bitcoin-serverless-donations/README.md

 ### Backend (Serverless function)

 Your extended public key (or 'XPUB', exported from your Bitcoin wallet) is stored as an environment variable, along with its derivation path.
-The serverless function derives addresses using [Swan's XPUB tool](https://github.com/swan-bitcoin/xpub-tool), stores them, rotates them, checks for transactions, and removes used addresses from circulation.
+The serverless function derives addresses using audited, zero-dependency libraries from the [noble](https://github.com/paulmillr/noble-curves) and [scure](https://github.com/paulmillr/scure-bip32) families, stores them, rotates them, checks for transactions, and removes used addresses from circulation.

 - Address pool rotates every 10 minutes automatically
 - The mempool.space API is used to check for used addresses, which are replaced with fresh ones from your XPUB